 In March, Sunlight joined C-SPAN to make sense of the Trump administration’s record on open government during Sunshine Week.
 C-SPAN asked us for our views on the Trump administration’s approach to date on open government.
-We shared the following list of examples that offer insight, which we have kept adding to in the weeks since.
+We shared the following list of examples that offer insight, which we have kept adding to in the weeks and months since.

 - How candidates conduct campaigns and transitions carries into office.
 After making himself available to the press through July, Trump set a bar as the least transparent modern presidential candidate in modern history.
 He held no press conference until January, no tax returns, and no proactive disclosures around transition or inauguration.

-- Ethics: Lack of disclosure of tax returns and divestment in accordance with decades of tradition sets up the Trump presidency for the ongoing appearance of corruption, with an unknown number of conflicts of interest around the world
+- Ethics: Lack of disclosure of tax returns and divestment in accordance with decades of tradition sets up the Trump presidency for the ongoing appearance of corruption, with an unknown number of conflicts of interest around the world.

 - Secret waivers for administration officials, followed by OMB seeking to block the Office of government ethics from obtaining them.